 Also, when you send out your call for submissions, be very clear that they should pay close attention to each item’s height and width as they’re making purchases.
 You don’t want them buying items that are too big, which they’ll have to return.
-That will be frustrating and, if the process feels like a hassle, they won’t be as likely to contribute next year.
+That will be frustrating and, if the process feels like a hassle, parents won’t be as likely to contribute next year.

 Supporting our schools

 While this may seem like a “fluffy” post for me, fundraising is so important.